 Sec.
 10-4.416.
-Flood protection.
+Flood Protection.

 All off-channel surface mining operations shall be provided with a minimum one-hundred (100) year flood protection.
-Off-channel excavations shall be designed to minimize the potential forpossibility of levee breaching and/or pit capture.
-In addition, excavations shall be designed to prevent Flood protection shall be provided from flooding associated with overtopping of channel banks the alluvial separators or levees along Cache Creek and all tributaries and drainage channels (including, but not limited to, Willow Slough and Lamb Valley Slough).
+Off-channel excavations shall be designed to minimize the potential for levee breaching and/or pit capture.
+In addition, excavations shall be designed to prevent overtopping of channel banks or levees along Cache Creek and all tributaries and drainage channels (including, but not limited to, Willow Slough and Lamb Valley Slough).

 The flood protection upgrades shall be designed and constructed to provide the necessary 100-year protection without creating a net increase of in upstream or downstream flooding elevations.
 Upstream flooding could be increased if additional levee construction serves to confine flows to a narrow width, thereby increasing the water surface elevation.
 Downstream flooding could be increased if floodplain storage areas were removed from the drainage system by constructing levees in areas where they did not exist before (or raising levees that are overtopped in floods up to the 100-year event).
-Where feasible, aAlternative or non-structural flood management designs systems (potentially using detention basins, infiltration galleries, and/or floodplain storage in noncritical areas) shall be incorporated required as a condition of project approval.
-New development (such as buildings, levees, or dikes) located within the floodplain shall conform to all applicable requirements of the Yolo County Flood Protection Ordinance, and the Federal Emergency Management Agency (FEMA), and the State Reclamation Board.
+Where feasible, alternative or non-structural flood management designs (potentially using detention basins, infiltration galleries, and/or floodplain storage in noncritical areas) shall be incorporated.
+New development (such as buildings, levees, or dikes) located within the floodplain shall conform to all applicable requirements of the Yolo County Flood Protection Ordinance and the Federal Emergency Management Agency (FEMA).

 Sec.
 10-4.417.
-Groundwater monitoring programs.
+Groundwater Monitoring Programs.

 All surface mining operations that propose off-channel excavations extending below the groundwater level shall develop and maintain a groundwater monitoring program consisting of two components: water level measurements and water quality testing.
 A groundwater level monitoring program shall be initiated at least six months prior to the removal of overburden.
-At a- minimum, the groundwater level monitoring program shall consist of three monitoring wells, with at least one well upgradient of the wet pit and one well downgradient of the wet pit.
+At a minimum, the groundwater level monitoring program shall consist of three monitoring wells, with at least one well upgradient of the wet pit and one well downgradient of the wet pit.
 Monitoring programs for proposed mining areas exceeding one-hundred (100) acres (total proposed mining area over the life of the project) shall include one additional well for each onehundred (100) acres of wet pit mining.
-Therefore, wet pit mining areas of 1 to 99 acres would require 3 wells, 100 to 199 acres would require 4 wells, 200 to 299 acres would require 5 wells, and so on.
+Therefore, wet pit mining areas of 1 to 99 acres would require three (3) wells, 100 to 199 acres would require four (4) wells, 200 to 299 acres would require five (5) wells, and so on.
 These wells shall be distributed through the vicinity of the wet pit mining area and used for groundwater level measurements.
 Groundwater levels shall be collected from the monitoring wells on a quarterly basis for six (6) months prior to mining and for the duration of the mining period.
 All wellheads shall be surveyed with horizontal and vertical control to allow calculation of groundwater elevations and development of groundwater contour maps.
 Groundwater levels shall be measured with an accuracy of plus or minus 0.01 foot, at minimum.